LightChaosman/GLT1/workspace/README.md

 Now the "tue.glt.boundingbox.dsl" project can be runned as an "Eclipse application".
 Then create a new "General">"Project" called "BoundingBoxTest" When opening a ".bb" file you should confirm it to make a xText project.

+## Platooning
+Similar to BoundingBox.
+Only the main project is called "tue.glt.platoon"
+The Xtext project is defined by:
+    The project name is "tue.glt.platoon.dsl"
+    The language name is "tue.glt.platoon.dsl.PlatoonDsl"
+    The extension is "pl"